Like it or not, the heat of the sunlight will always strike on us no matter what. All the more during the summer season!

 How Can I Tell That I am Dehydrated?

 The majority of the human body is made out of water.
-Indeed, however much 60% of an adult human is water.
-It's a fundamental life source and liable for some important body functions, from crying and spitting to flushing waste and regulating body temperature.
+Indeed, however, 60% of an adult human is water.
+It's a fundamental life source responsible for important bodily functions, from crying and spitting to flushing waste and regulating body temperature.
 You would prefer not to get trapped in the heat without enough water in your system.

 Dehydration sets in when your body needs more water.
 A portion of the indications of dehydration include: